Junimeek/BaldiExtended/README.md

 # Baldi's Extended Schoolhouse

 It's Baldi's Basics, but with a simple twist: somehow, Baldi has raised enough money to expand the school!
 And of course, more space means more classroom, which means more noteboos for your friend to forget.
 Like usual, find all the notebooks to win!
+It's THAT easy!

-Changes made from Baldi's Basics Classic 1.4.3:
+Major changes made from Baldi's Basics Classic version 1.4.3:
 - Two new maps to play
 - Two gameplay style options
 - Optional Background music
-- Added a few changes introduced in BB+ and BBCR (new voice clips, baldicator, etc.)
+- Added a few changes introduced in BB+ and BBCR (new voice clips, baldicator, item swapping, etc.)
-- Two new item: the Speedy Sneakers, and the Attendance Slip!
+- Five new items: the Speedy Sneakers, the Attendance Slip, Diet BSODA, Crystal Flavored Zesty Bar, and the Party Popper!
+- Unlimited quarters with the brand new Wallet Slot!
 - Changes to Baldi's AI
 - more stuff im probably forgetting

 ## Downloading the Source Code
-**Note**: If you just want to play the game, the download link is [here](https://github.com/Junimeek/BaldiExtended/releases/tag/beta-0.4.2).
-Just scroll down and click on `BaldiExtended_Windows_0.4.2` and it'll start downloading.
+**Note**: If you just want to play the game, the download link is [here](https://github.com/Junimeek/BaldiExtended/releases/tag/beta-0.4.3).
+Just scroll down and click on `BaldiExtended_Windows_0.4.3` and it'll start downloading.

 The stuff that follows is just for the nerds such as myself:<br/>
 Download and install [Unity Hub](https://unity.com/download), and create a Unity account or log into your Unity account if you already have one.
 Next, install [Unity Engine 2021.3.13f1](https://unity.com/releases/editor/whats-new/2021.3.13).